Dental degree: Dental education and training

 Dental school is four academic years in duration and is similar in format to medical school: two years of basic medical and dental sciences, followed by two years of clinical training (with continued didactic coursework).
 Before graduating, every dental student must successfully complete the National Board Dental Examination Part I and II (commonly referred to as NBDE I & II).
 The NBDE Part I is usually taken at the end of the second year after the majority of the didactic courses have been completed.
-The NBDE Part I covers Gross Anatomy, biochemistry, physiology, microbiology, pathology, and dental anatomy and occlusion.
+The NBDE Part I covers gross anatomy, biochemistry, physiology, microbiology, pathology, and dental anatomy and occlusion.
 The NBDE Part II is usually taken during winter of the last year of dental school and consists of operative dentistry, pharmacology, endodontics, periodontics, oral surgery, pain control, prosthodontics, orthodontics, pedodontics, oral pathology, and radiology.
 NBDE Part I scores are Pass/Fail since 2012.

+Since the COVID-19 pandemic, nearly all jurisdictions now utilize the INBDE system.

 After graduating, the vast majority of new dentists go directly into practice, while others enter a residency program.
 Some residency programs train dentists in advanced general dentistry such as General Practice Residencies and Advanced Education in General Dentistry Residencies, commonly referred to as GPR and AEGD.
 Most GPR and AEGD programs are one year in duration, but several are two years long or provide an optional second year.
 GPR programs are usually affiliated with a hospital and thus require the dentist to treat a wide variety of patients including trauma, critically ill, and medically compromised patients.
 Additionally, GPR programs require residents to rotate through various departments within the hospital, such as anesthesia, internal medicine, and emergency medicine, to name a few.
 AEGD programs are usually in a dental-school setting where the focus is treating complex cases in a comprehensive manner.